Kate Adamala: Research

-Research on Mirror Life and Bioethics
+Mirror life and bioethics

 In December 2024, Adamala co-authored a perspective article in Science calling for a moratorium on the creation of fully synthetic mirror-image microorganisms.
 "Mirror life" refers to organisms constructed entirely from mirror-image versions of natural biomolecules, such as L-sugars and D-amino acids, which are opposite in chirality to those found in terrestrial life.
 Adamala and co-authors cited concerns that such organisms could pose biosafety risks, including the possibility that they might evade immune detection or be resistant to existing antibiotics.

 The statement was co-signed by 37 scientists, including Nobel Prize laureates Greg Winter and Jack W. Szostak.
 They argued that the field, while promising, requires a comprehensive risk assessment before advancing further.

 Other researchers expressed skepticism, arguing that current technical limitations make the creation of such organisms unlikely in the near future.
 Chemist and Nobel laureate Benjamin List was among those who questioned the urgency of the concerns, stating that while bioethical caution is important, the field remains at a very early stage.

+SpudCells

+In 2026, Adamala's lab announced that it had created near-living artificial organisms, nicknamed SpudCells.